dennisprangle/dennisprangle.github.io/_drafts/hmms.md

 and $\beta_t = T (\beta_t \odot g_t)$.

 Again it can be checked using Bayes theorem that this recursion gives the desired quantity.

+## Numerical considerations

+For high dimensional data, observation densities can become very small and lead to numerical underflow.
+This can easily be avoided by replacing each vector of observation densities by a rescaled version.
+For example replace $g_t$ with $g_t / max(g_t)$.
+It can easily be checked that all the rescaling cancels and does not affect the final results.

 ## Marginal probabilities